 Profs.
 Doug Frankel's (UPenn) and Jim Stark's (UConn) recent article Changing Minds: The Work of Mediators and Empirical Studies of Persuasion has been selected as the outstanding scholarly article of 2013 by the International Institute for Conflict Prevention and CPR, an organization of Resolution (CPR). executives and counsel from the world's largest companies and global law firms, government officials, retired judges, highly experienced neutrals, and leading academics, was founded in 1979 and has been at the forefront of the growth and development of dispute resolution practice and policy ever since.
 The cite to the article is 28 Ohio State J. Dispute Resol.
 263-352 (2013) and the SSRN link is: http:// papers.ssrn.com/sol3/papers.cfm? abstract_id=1769167 between teaching and other activities.
 We NYUers will miss having her around here on a regular basis but are very glad that she will continue teaching courses here as a professor emerita.
 Needless to say, she will remain an important member of the clinical community and the numerous other public interest causes in which she participates actively.
 Paula will be attending the AALS Clinical Conference later this month and so those of you who'll be at the conference will be able to congratulate her in person.
-If you would like to send her an emessage, you can reach off-list mail her at: paula.galowitz@nyu.edu.
-Jerome E. Deise (Maryland) On December 31, 2013, Professor Jerome E. Deise retired after more than 23 years teaching the Federal / State Criminal Defense Clinic and the Director of Trial Advocacy where he led our National Trial Team to a National
+If you would like to send her an e-mail message, you can reach her off-list at: paula.galowitz@nyu.edu.

-Retiring & Dearly Departed Faculty Please join the faculty in congratulating and celebrating Paula Galowitz on her upcoming retirement from NYU Law School.
+Retiring & Dearly Departed Faculty

+Please join the faculty in congratulating and celebrating Paula Galowitz on her upcoming retirement from NYU Law School.
 After 34 years on the NYU faculty and a prior career as a legal services lawyer, Paula has decided to go on emerita status and to divide her time